By Tooth And Claw Dragons

 Derivative; Neutral: Chrona: western, 9ft (2.7m)

 Aethyrians with abilities aligned with aspects of time.
 These dragons vary in build but tend to be angular and sharply built, with soaring wings and bladelike features.
-They are commonly found in monochromatic colors (whites, greys, silvers and blacks) with minimal colorful accents if any.
+Common colors include monochromatic hues (whites, greys, silvers and blacks) with minimal colorful accents if any.
 Their markings often resemble vortexes, swirls, and geometric patterns, though stripes and lines are also common.
 Magically-aligned features include but are not limited to: sharp, bladelike horns, claws and spines, translucent and glasslike or mistlike webbing, and growths that resemble small shiny orbs or swirling stone cabochons, though the latter is exclusive in Aethyrian dragons to the purest of Chrona lineages.

 Among the Aethyrians, glyphwriting is seen as a superior form of magic to all other kinds, save for runelore, and for an Aethyrian to not be able to write working glyphs is seen as a disgrace.
 Many dragons practice a form of calligraphy using glyphs instead of letters, though such glyphs aren’t intended to actually be infused with magic.